PlasmaControl/keras2c2/README.rst

 |License| |DOI|

-keras2c2 is an update to keras2c that supports Python 3.9 to 3.12, on Linux, MacOS, and Windows.
+keras2c2 is a temporary update to keras2c that supports Python 3.9 to 3.12, on Linux, MacOS, and Windows.
 It adds addtional features.

 keras2c is a library for deploying keras neural networks in C99, using only standard libraries.
 It is designed to be as simple as possible for real time applications.